wizardlyluke/discord-remote-desktop-notifier/README.md

 - `main.py`: Main script that orchestrates the bot and RDP session detection.
 - `.env`: Environment variables for Discord bot token and channel ID.
 - `README.md`: This file, containing project documentation.
+- `build.bat`: Run this to get a self contained exe file.

 ## Contributing